alexpate/www/_posts/projects/2016-04-14-pusher-chameleon.md

 @import 'bootstrap';
 ```

 What's the problem with this?
 Abstraction.
 There's no way of knowing what's actually being included in the compiled code without going and looking at it.
-This is to CSS what jQuery is to JavaScript.
-When we take a look, we see an extra 6000+ lines of uncompressed CSS that's been prepended to our stylesheet.
+And when we do take a look, we see an extra 6000+ lines of uncompressed CSS that's been prepended to our stylesheet.
 Do we really need those progress bar styles on a blog?

 ## So what styles do we actually need?
 Rather than starting with a bootstrapped site and removing what we don't use, we took the approach to only ever start with what's required.
 And that's the grid, some Sass utilities, and a few helper classes.
 Everything else such as our buttons, our dropdowns, and our typography is custom to us.

 ## Sharing assets across projects
-Now that we had a repo of assets (not just css: javascript and images as well), it was now a case of working out how we actually include that in to projects that require those assets.
+Now that we had a repo of assets (not just css: javascript and images as well), it was a case of working out how we actually include that in to projects that require those assets.

 Most of our projects are written in Ruby (rails), apart from our blog which runs on WordPress.
 Because of this, it was important to remove any bias towards any framework or language, and for the core Chameleon repo to be able to stand alone.

 We then have individual build procesess to port to specific languages.
 For example, Rails apps import Chameleon as a standard Gem.

-However, in order to make the non rails standard directory structure (`app/assets/*`) place nicely with Rail's asset pipeline, we also added helpers to allow Chameleon to adapt to it's parent environment.
+However, in order to make the non rails standard directory structure (`app/assets/*`) play nicely with Rail's asset pipeline, we also added helpers to allow Chameleon to adapt to it's parent environment.

 For example, when in a Rails app: